Bogdanp/django_dramatiq/README.md

   <dt>django_dramatiq.middleware.DbConnectionsMiddleware</dt>
   <dd>
-    This middleware takes care of closing up DB connections when worker threads shut down.
+    This middleware is vital in taking care of closing expired connections after each message is processed.
   </dd>
 </dl>